gecos-lab/DOMStudioImage/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU Affero General Public License v3.0 (AGPLv3) - see the LICENSE file for details.

 ## Contributing